 - The same year, the Saint Mary of Zion (Orthodox Church of Ethiopia) was the first church to be built.
 This church is reputed to house the Ark of the Covenant in its vault.

-- Having found Palace ruins outside of town, archeologists believe the Queen of Sheba (1000 BC) lived in the area of Axum
+- Palace ruins outside of town are named for the Queen of Sheba (1000 BC) who lived in the area of Axum

 - The Axumite Empire (100 BC to 1,100 AD) was one of the most powerful empires of the day.
 A highly advanced civilization, the Axumites developed writing and minted gold coins to carry out their maritime commerce with the Roman Empire, Persia, India, and China.

 - Axum is a popular destination because of its ancient history and its artifacts.
 It plays a key role in the major industries in Northern Ethiopia – tourism and agriculture.